mlswg/mls-protocol/draft-ietf-mls-protocol.md

   argument from the left
 * Derive-Secret takes its Secret argument from the incoming arrow

-When processing a handshake message, a participant combines the following information to derive new epoch secrets:
+When processing a handshake message, a client combines the following information to derive new epoch secrets:

 * The init secret from the previous epoch